Benjamin Wedro, MD, FACEP, FAAEM

 Symptoms of laryngitis in infants and young children

-Air is brought into our lungs like a bellows, sucking air in through the mouth.
-In children with croup, there also may be difficulty breathing.
-As the child tries to breathe through a swollen and narrow larynx, the cartilage may collapse, just like when attempting to breathe through a straw.
-As we age, the cartilage becomes stiffer and is able to withstand deeply indrawn breaths, but in children the cartilage is weaker and with each inspiration, the child may need to work hard to inhale.
+Air enters into our lungs like a bellows, the ribs swing out, and the diaphragm (the muscle that separates the chest from the abdomen) pushes down, sucking air through the mouth and nose, past the larynx and into the trachea and lungs.
+In children with croup, breathing becomes difficult.
+As the child tries to inhale through a swollen and narrow larynx, the cartilage may collapse, just like when attempting to breathe through a straw.
+As we age, the cartilage becomes stiffer and is able to withstand deeply indrawn breaths, but in children the cartilage is weaker and with each inspiration, the child may need to work hard to inhale The maturing of laryngeal cartilage and widening of airways usually occurs by age 6 or 7.

 In infants and young children, the classic signs and symptoms of an inflamed larynx caused by infection include: